 How can I verify someone’s identity?

 Verifying in person is the easiest, quickest, and most effective way to verify someone’s identity.
-The process requires that the individual provides a government-issued photo ID card e.g. driver’s license, Passport, NIN, or BVN.
+The process requires that the individual provide a government-issued photo ID card e.g. driver’s license, Passport, NIN, or BVN.
 After that, you run it through an identity verification software to confirm its validity.

 What is Knowledge-Based Authentication (KBA)?